arph226/BAE305-SP25-Lab9/README.md

 }
 ```

 2. After step 1, the robot was oscillating about the setpoint.
 We modified Kp, Ki, and Kd to mimimize the error in the system.

+## Part 3: Wall Follower

+We were unable to complete part 3 of the lab because it was impossible to attach the sensor in the way that this step required.
+To be able to sense the wall, our robot had to be facing the wall, which would make it impossible to move sideways along the wall.

 # Test Equipment

+* Computer running Arduino IDE
+* Assembled robot

 # Test Procedures

 ## Part 1: PID Use

+To test the modifications made to our Arduino sketch, we wrote the setpoint, measurement, and output values to the serial port.
+We read the measurement displayed in the serial moniter (the sistance from the sensor) to ensure that it was reaching the setpoint.
+We ensured that the output (the motors) responded when the measurement was off from  the setpoint, and we made sure that the behavior was stable.
+Physically, we used various objects to ensure that the distance the sensor was reading was correct and the speed of the robot wa changing based on this distance.

 ## Part 2: Keep Your Distance

+To test our modifications to our sketch in this step, we used various objects (an ipad with a black case was most successful) to ensure that the robot was moving forward and backward to keep the set distance between itself and the object.
+Initially, the robot was oscillating heavily around the setpoint, so we altered the Kp, Ki, and Kd values to mimimize the error in the function, which mimimized oscillation.

 # Test Results